jmelo11/quantsupport/book/src/getting-started/first-swap.md

 ## 3. Assemble the market

-Pricing needs a market state as of an evaluation date.
+Pricing needs a market state (a set of market variables) as of an evaluation date.
 QuantSupport separates that state into three layers:

 - Raw stores contain observations such as quotes, historical fixings, and FX rates.
 - `ConstructedElementStore` contains derived objects such as discount and credit curves, volatility objects, and simulations.
 - `PricingContext` owns those stores and implements `MarketDataProvider`, the interface through which pricers request only the data they need.

-In a configuration-driven workflow, populate quotes and configurations and call `PricingContext::initialize()`.
-For a small program or unit test, constructed elements can instead be inserted directly.
-Elements are keyed by `MarketIndex`, so a SOFR leg resolves against the SOFR curve registered in the context; a missing required element is an error.
+In a configuration-driven workflow, the user should populate quotes and configurations and call `PricingContext::initialize()`, as this will intialize all elements required for pricing, such as discount curves and volatility surfaces.
+All risk factors or elements are keyed by a `MarketIndex`, so for example a SOFR leg can resolve against the SOFR curve already registered in the context.
+If a product references a `MarketIndex` not available in the context, an error is returned.

 ### In this example

-The example creates one flat SOFR curve directly. `FlatForwardTermStructure` represents a constant rate interpreted using its `RateDefinition`; here the input is 3% with continuous compounding.
-The pillar label names that market input for sensitivity reporting.
+In this example, we create a flat SOFR curve. `FlatForwardTermStructure` represents a constant rate interpreted using its `RateDefinition`; here the input is 3% with continuous compounding.
+As we want to obtain sensitivities to this curve, the pillar label is required for sensitivity reporting.

 ```rust,ignore
 let evaluation_date = Date::new(2024, 1, 15);